inrupt/etl-tutorial/docs/Worksheet/Worksheet-Quick.md

 - This data is Transformed into 3 Resources.
 - So we can successfully display our Extracted and Transformed Passport data.

+---

-Run our second End-2-End test in isolation (Local-extract and TL) - output should be fairly self-explanatory:
+To run our second End-2-End test in isolation (Local-extract and TL) - output should be fairly self-explanatory:

 ```